arnesanches/plotly-insights/README.md

 ## How to Run the Code

 1. **Prerequisites**:
    Ensure Python is installed on your machine, along with the libraries used in the project, such as `pandas` and `plotly`.
+You can download the latest version of Python at [https://www.python.org/downloads/](https://www.python.org/downloads/)

 2. **Running the Notebook**:
    Open the `plotly_insights.ipynb` file in a Jupyter-compatible environment.
 Execute the cells in sequence to perform the analysis.